-Warmer weather has arrived!
-Springtime means dusting off your bike and getting it ready to ride.
+The heat of summer is here, and motorcycle enthusiasts are taking full advantage of the season and hitting the open road.
 However, as the temperatures rise, the influx of motorcyclists on the roads can cause safety concerns that are important to keep in mind to protect yourself.
 Not only are new, less experienced motorcyclists on the road, but other drivers may be caught off guard seeing an increased number of bikers back on the road.

-Today, we’re sharing some of the most common motorcycle safety myths we have heard over the years and the facts to set the record straight.
-We hope you will implement these safety practices and not need us during the 2020 riding season.
-But, if you do, our experienced motorcycle lawyers will put their knowledge of motorcycle insurance and laws in practice and fight for the compensation you deserve.
+Today, we are sharing some of the most common motorcycle safety myths we have heard over the years and the facts to set the record straight.
+We hope you will implement these safety practices and not need us during the 2022 riding season.
+But, if you do, our experienced motorcycle lawyers will have your back and fight for the compensation you deserve.

 Motorcycle Safety Myths

-According to the National Highway Traffic Safety Administration, in 2018, 4,985 people were killed in motorcycle accidents.
-Implementing proper safety practices has the potential to decrease your risk of being injured or killed in an accident, which is why the motorcycle accident attorneys at Dale E. Anstine are here to breakdown and breakthrough common motorcycle safety myths.
+Implementing proper safety practices has the potential to decrease your risk of being injured or killed in an accident, which is why the motorcycle attorneys at Dale E. Anstine are here to breakdown and breakthrough common motorcycle safety myths.

 Myth 1: Full-Faced Helmets Restrict Your Visibility